Birds Georgia

 Master Birder Program

-Orientation and class sessions will be held virtually via Zoom webinars.
-Invitations will be sent to the email address you provide at registration.
+Orientation and class sessions will be held virtually via Zoom meetings.
+Invitations will be sent to the email address provided at registration.
 Field trips will meet on Saturday mornings at 8:00 AM (unless otherwise noted) and should conclude by 11:00 AM.
 Field trips are subject to change due to inclement weather and/or other unforeseen circumstances.

 Course content includes classification and identification of birds, using eBird, birding apps and equipment, bird songs and calls, anatomy and physiology, bird ecology, bird behavior, flight and migration, and bird conservation.
 Upon graduation, Master Birders are encouraged to complete at least 10 hours of annual volunteer service for Birds Georgia or their local Audubon chapter to receive added membership benefits such as early registration opportunities and discounted event fees.